arparaschiv/solar-coronal-inversion/CLEDB_BUILD/README-RUNDB.md

 - The script is configured to produce one line database outputs.All atomic data for the four ions of interest along with the configuration files are directly available and this setup selects the relevant inputs automatically.

-- Database output, header, and logs will be written in the correspondent subdir.
+- Database output, header, and logs will be written in the correspondent subdirectory.
 Intermediary folders and files will be deleted upon completion.
-  The logs are dinamically written and calculation status can be checked anytime with  commands like tail; e.g.
+  The logs are dynamically written and calculation status can be checked anytime with  commands like tail; e.g.

 tail BASHJOB_0.LOG